toddaustin07/HTTPDevices/README.md

 ## Installation / Configuration
 Install driver using [this channel invite link](https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL).
 Enroll your hub and choose "HTTP Devices V1" from the list of drivers to install.

 Once available on your hub, use the SmartThings mobile app to initiate an *Add device / Scan for nearby devices*.
-A new device called 'HTTP Device Creator' will be found in your 'No room assigned' room.
-Open the device and use the 'Select & Create HTTP Device' button to choose a device type and it will be created and found in your 'No room assigned' room.
+A new device called 'HTTP Device Creator' will be found in your hub device room.
+Open the device and use the 'Select & Create HTTP Device' button to choose a device type and it will be created and found in your hub device room.

 ### Device Settings